 What are strata disputes?

-Strata disputes involve a wide variety of issues between strata owners, tenants, occupants, and strata corporations, such as:
+Strata disputes involve a wide variety of issues between strata owners, tenants, sections of a strata, and strata corporations, such as:

-- Interpretation of the legislation, regulations or bylaws
+- Interpretation of the Strata Property Act, Regulations, bylaws or rules

 You might need to review documents and records relating to your strata (condominium) issue.

 Read our How to Find Strata Documents and Records guide for help.

 If you have a legal claim that can go to a court or a tribunal, the case almost always has to be started within a set period of time.
 After this time runs out, a court or tribunal can refuse your claim, no matter how strong your case would have been.